 German Shepherds can be costly to buy, but not so with adopting.
 Usually, animal welfare societies, shelters, and rescues cover all the costs of caring for the dog, even though some will ask you for a minimum adoption fee.

-Any rescue or shelter asking you for an adoption fee equivalent to a buying price would be breaching its non-profit status.
+Any rescue or shelter asking you for an adoption fee equivalent to a buying price would breach its non-profit status.

 Your move to contact or visit a shelter or rescue will presumably conclude with identifying a GSD for adoption.
-This means that you can now proceed to step 5 – completing your adoption application.
+You can now proceed to step 5 – completing your adoption application.

 5. Completing the Adoption Procedures